mzpqnxow/generate-wireguard-allowed-qr/README.md

 A bit much to effectively specify a single host... and not so simple to construct in your head, unless you're an advanced human subnet calculator

+## Sad Things

-This code could be written much more succinctly, feel free to strip it down
+ * This code could be written much more succinctly, feel free to strip it down

-If/when the a `Disallowed IPs` option is provided in the WireGuard client, to complement/provide and alternative to the `Allowed IPs` option, this script will become 100% worthless :>
+ * If/when the a `Disallowed IPs` option is provided in the WireGuard client, to complement/provide and alternative to the `Allowed IPs` option, this script will become 100% worthless :>

 ## Caveat Emptor